-In the wake of recent events in Ferguson and New York City, there has been a call for a new way of building relationships with the police.
+In the wake of recent events, there has been a call for a new way of building relationships with the police.
 Leaders want to provide ways for people to have a voice, work across divides and establish equitable policing that is accountable to the community.

 In our work over the past 25 years, Everyday Democracy has partnered with several diverse coalitions that have created large-scale dialogue and change processes to address community-police relations.
 Though there is much to be done in communities across our country, we know from experience that change is possible.